In conjunction with

 This effort is in coordination with the TCPP curriculum initiative (http://www.cs.gsu.edu/~tcpp/curriculum/index.php) for CS/CE undergraduates supported by NSF and its NSF-supported Center for Parallel and Distributed Computing Curriculum Development and Educational Resources (CDER).

 The topics of interest include, but are not limited to:

 1. Pedagogical issues in PDC

-2. Novel ways of teaching PDC topics
+2. Novel ways of teaching PDC topics, including informal learning environments

 3. Models for incorporating PDC topics in core CS/CE curriculum

 4. Experience with incorporating PDC topics into core CS/CE courses